hubwriter/dash-highlighter/README.md

 Feel free to submit issues or pull requests if you find bugs or want to suggest improvements!

+### Development Setup

+1. Clone the repository
+2. Install development dependencies: `npm install`
+3. Run ESLint: `npm run lint`
+4. Fix ESLint issues: `npm run lint:fix`

+### Code Quality

+This project uses ESLint to maintain code quality.
+A GitHub Actions workflow automatically runs ESLint on pull requests to:

+- ✅ Check for JavaScript errors and potential issues
+- 📝 Show warnings and errors as comments in the PR diff view
+- ❌ Prevent merging if any ESLint errors are found (warnings are allowed)

+The workflow can also be run manually from the Actions tab in GitHub.

 ## License

 MIT License - see LICENSE file for details.